92green/enty/packages/enty-documentation/docs/schemas.md

 id: schemas
 title: Schemas
 ---

+_This is an introductory description of what schemas are and how they work.
+For specific details of their types and methods check the [Api](/docs/schemas/entity-schema)._

 Schemas are a way to describe to Enty the shape of your api responses and the relationships between your data.
 With this information Enty is able to normalize any response so that each entity is only ever stored in memory once.
 This means that when ever your refer to one of your